Signed in as:

 filler@godaddy.com

-Baguazhang, "eight diagram palm", is a martial art and body cultivation practice which emphasizes spiraling, twisting and coiling while "walking the circle".
-It's uniquely wrapped stance & fluid movement massages the organs, strengthens the tendons and looks like a dragon swimming through the clouds.
-The outer movements of baguazhang constantly move and flow from one pattern to the next while on the inside, the practitioner holds stillness and potential energy.
+Baguazhang, "eight diagram palm," is a martial art and body cultivation practice that emphasizes spiraling, twisting, and coiling while "walking the circle."
+Its unique wrapped stance and fluid movement massage the organs, strengthen the tendons, and resemble a dragon swimming through the clouds.
+While the outer movements constantly move and flow from one pattern to the next, the practitioner maintains stillness and potential energy on the inside.
+Baguazhang is unique in its spiraling cultivation practice which, nourishes a connected, yet flowing strength, not only in the body, but also the mind-intention and spirit.
+Baguazhang is unique in its spiraling cultivation practice which, nourishes a connected, yet flowing strength, not only in the body, but also the mind-intention and spirit.

 Advanced forms expand fighting options and develop special techniques of the upper and lower body.
-Training relaxation within speed and precision within listening, naturally opens the adept to developing their own way of expressing the eight diagram art principles.
+Training relaxation within speed and precision within listening naturally opens the adept to developing their own way of expressing the eight diagram art principles.